mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 ### PLANNED WORKOUT
 Pm: Evening run w/ your buddies.
 60-70 minutes of running time.
 Try to hold off on the big push as long as possible.
 Rollers ~ 20 minutes.
 Easy spinning.

-<p style="color:orange;"><span class="agencyvc">WEATHER</span> -1°C feels like -9°C, wind NNE 33 km/h</p>

 ### NOTES
-Total Time: **+73 Minutes** &nbsp; Run: **12.6 km** <small>@5:49/km</small>
+Total Time: **+73 Minutes** &nbsp; Run: **12.6 km** <small>@5:49/km</small><br />
+Weather: <strong style="color:orange;">-1°C feels like -9°C, wind NNE 33 km/h</strong>

 Terrible sleep last night; up with hunger, a loud windstorm from an arctic outflow and a stiff neck.
 I did fall back asleep at one point but...

 Despite feeling a bit dinged up (neck, traps, hip flexors), I had a big lunch and set out for an afterwork 8km run, that got stretched to 10 and then to 12!
-In the moment, I was feeling good and the Tuesday Crew was happy to tack on a bit more.
+In the moment, I was **feeling good** and the Tuesday Crew was happy to tack on a bit more.
 I did a kilometre of run/walk warmup before the run too.

 No rollers tonight.